rip-tyang/OneDivPhilographics/README.md

-# OneDivPhilographics
+# One Div Philographics

+See live project at http://thomas-yang.me/one-div-philographics/

-This project shows my respect to the [Philographics](http://studiocarreras.com/philographics/).
+This project replicate the [Philographics](http://studiocarreras.com/philographics/) to show my great respect and admiration to it.

+Still work in progress.

+# What is Philographics?

 > Philographics is a series of posters that explain big ideas in simple shapes.
 They are the result of combining the world of philosophy with graphic design.
 You can get the entire set of 95 designs as a [book](http://www.amazon.com/Philographics-Big-Ideas-Simple-Shapes/dp/9063693419) or a selection of them as [posters](https://society6.com/gex6) and [postcards](http://www.amazon.com/Philographics-Postcard-Book-Genis-Carreras/dp/9063693893).

+# Why one div?

+Less is more.

+This project displays complicated philosophy concepts using simple shapes and colors.
-I am going to replicate this project by using only one div for each graph.
+So similarly, I am trying to replicate it by using only one div for each graph, practicing css skill at the same time.

-Still work in progress.

-See live project at http://hacker-yhj.github.io/OneDivPhilographics/
+# How to play around

-Use Left and Right Arrow to switch between.
+Use Left and Right Arrow to navigate.

----

 # Progress 3/48

 1. Absolutism - 2016-04-19
 2. Absurdism - 2016-04-19
 4. Altruism - 2016-04-19

+# License

+MIT